Čáslav: Sights

 The Church of Saints Peter and Paul is an early Gothic building from the end of the 13th century.
 The building included the Romanesque Church of St. Michael from the 11th century (today's sacristy), which originally stood here.

 The town area was delimited by walls, which are preserved in one third of their original length.
 A unique monument of the Čáslav Gothic fortifications is the cylindrical Otakar's Tower, which stood at the Brod Gate.

 Čáslav Town Museum, one of the oldest regional museums in Bohemia, was founded in 1864.
 Its building is from 1884.

 The synagogue was built between 1899 and 1900 in Moorish style, designed by architect Wilhelm Stiassny.
-It was used until 1939 by the local Jewish community, which was then almost totally wiped out during The Holocaust.
+It was used until 1939 by the local Jewish community, which was then almost totally wiped out during the Holocaust.
 After World War II the abandoned building saw use as a warehouse, and then (between 1970–1989) as a gallery.
 In 1994, however, it was returned to the Jewish Community in Prague and has recently been restored.

-In 1910, part of the skull of famous Hussite general Jan Žižka was discovered in Čáslav parish church.
+In 1910, part of the skull of the Hussite general Jan Žižka was discovered in Čáslav parish church.
 The skull is exhibited in Žižka's Hall of Čáslav Town Hall.